This post is by no means a definitive guide to the deities known collectively as Datuk Gong, but rather a general overview of their worship.

 Below are more Datuk Gong statues, each with differently styled facial hair and different headwear:

-I’m pretty sure that the appearance of these statues is not based on anyone real, but is solely a result of their makers’ imagination.
-OK, I don’t know for sure.
+Is the way these statues look based on anyone real or is their appearance solely a result of their makers’ imagination?
 Perhaps these faces occurred to the artisans in a dream or vision.
 They may even be based on the faces of friends or family members, although I’m not sure if this would be considered disrespectful of the Datuk.
+Some are of the opinion that there is a particular Datuk Gong statue that resembles ex-Malaysian PM Najib Razak!
+What do you think …?

 Datuk Gong are given offerings of flower garlands, betel quid (sliced areca nut, cardamom, cinnamon and tobacco, wrapped in betel leaves, which when chewed act as a mild stimulant), tea, and kemenyan (a kind of incense with a bitter-sweet scent).
 As the Datuk Gong is usually a Muslim personage, he must never be offered pork or alcohol.
 If prayers to the Datuk are answered, devotees usually offer their thanks in the form of a feast which includes yellow (turmeric) rice, lamb and chicken curries (the meat must be halal), vegetables, bananas, rose syrup, local cigars and fruit.